wiselencave/MDXReForged/README.md

     - Added support for multi-texturing.
     - Introduced new `TextureEntry` class that holds the texture ID, semantic, and optional flip track.
     - Layers now can expose a `Textures` list instead of a single `TextureId`.
 - Added support for `MDX1200`.
 Updated `LITE`.
 - Reworked `GEOS`:
   - Added enums for level of detail and primitive types.
   - Parser no longer reorders indices into triangles automatically.
 Raw index buffer is now preserved.
   - Vertex influences and weights merged into new `CSkinData` structure for skinning.
 - Updated property names for `CORN`.
-- Removed non-existent fields from `PRE2`.
+- Removed unused placeholder fields from `PRE2`.
 - Refactored the `C34Matrix` structure.
 - Removed unused structures and fields. `SNDS` was removed.